akhrarovsaid/payload-nested-pages-example/README.md

 # Payload Nested Pages Example

-This examples showcases how one may use the nested docs plugin in order to nest pages in your forntend application.
+This examples showcases how one may use the nested docs plugin in order to nest pages in your frontend application.

 ## Demo